-Manufacturers have to ensure that they deliver a 510(K), also known as a premarket notification, to the FDA.
-The agency then assesses the product and then clears it.
-Once the FDA determines the product is as good as a predicate, then it is cleared can be sold anywhere in the country.
+Before reaching the shelves, manufacturers must ensure that they provide a 510(K), also known as a premarket notification, to the FDA.
+This will start the clearance process.
+Once the FDA determines the product is as good as a predicate, it is cleared and can be sold anywhere.
 A medical device that the FDA clears, such as a smartwatch to measure blood pressure or ECG, shows the product is reliable and has many benefits outweighing risks.

 When it comes to products that the FDA clears, the list is endless.
-Many products and medical devices are cleared daily.
-Examples of recent ones that have been cleared include The Apple ECG app.
+This is because so many products and medical devices are cleared daily.
+Examples of recent ones that have been cleared include the Apple ECG app.
 The app helps in monitoring electrical impulses from the heart through the Apple Watch Series 4.
 We recently selected the Apple Watch as one of the best ECG smartwatches.

 What’s the meaning of “FDA registered?”

 A fee that Congress approved is also required every year from companies manufacturing for the establishment registration.
 The FDA is in charge of collecting the fees.
-When a facility registers with the FDA, they have to give details of devices being manufactured and what they can do.
+When a facility registers with the FDA, they have to give details of manufactured devices and what they can do.
 It helps in dealing with emergencies that might occur due to the devices.
-It’s easy to locate the facility when the FDA has the registration and listing.
+In addition, it’s easy to locate the facility when the FDA has the registration and listing.